-Are you a Harry Potter fan and love travelling?
+Are you a Harry Potter fan who loves travelling?
 This article is perfect for you then!
-You will discover the best Harry Potter places in the world.
+You will discover all the Harry Potter places in the world.
 From England to the USA, we tell you everything!

 Edinburgh is the birthplace of Harry Potter.
 Although JK Rowling got the idea in a 4 hour delayed train from Manchester to London, it’s in Edinburgh that she shaped the story and characters.
 If you love the Harry Potter books, Edinburgh is where you want to go!

 First of all, let’s set the space!
 JK Rowling is not Scottish.
 She is from England and lived for a while in Porto, Portugal, with her ex-husband and her daughter, Jessica.
 In 1993, she leaves her abusive husband and decides to move back to the UK.
 Her sister was living in Edinburgh at the time and as we all know, when things go wrong we want to be with people we love.
 Even though she didn’t really know Edinburgh, she moved up there.